Arslan8/EmbeddedSecCourse/firmware/clock_reset/stm32f429_init_notes.md

 4. Configure oscillator (HSI or HSE + PLL) using `HAL_RCC_OscConfig` and check ready flags.
 Example: HSE on + PLL on.
 5. Choose AHB/APB prescalers to keep peripheral buses under max frequency.
 6. Set Flash latency appropriate for final SYSCLK.
 (Use HAL macro `FLASH_LATENCY_x` or check RM table.)
-7. Switch SYSCLK to final clock source using `HAL_RCC_ClockConfig` (HAL does latencies and checks for you).
+7. Switch SYSCLK to the final clock source using `HAL_RCC_ClockConfig` (HAL does latencies and checks for you).
 8. Enable specific peripheral clocks (GPIO, SYSCFG, USART, etc.) when you plan to access them:
    - `__HAL_RCC_GPIOA_CLK_ENABLE(); __HAL_RCC_SYSCFG_CLK_ENABLE();` etc.
 9. Update `SystemCoreClock` (CMSIS/HAL usually does this) if needed.

 ---

-## 8. Debugging tips and useful checks (self-contained)
+## 8. Debugging tips and useful checks
 - **Check oscillator ready bits:** `if (RCC->CR & RCC_CR_HSERDY) { /* HSE ready */ }`
 - **Check PLL ready:** `if (RCC->CR & RCC_CR_PLLRDY) { /* PLL locked */ }`
 - **Check SYSCLK source:** read `RCC->CFGR & RCC_CFGR_SWS` to find current source.
 - **Check Flash latency register:** `FLASH->ACR & FLASH_ACR_LATENCY` to confirm wait states.
-- **If system faults occur after clock change:** halt in debugger and inspect `CFSR` and `HFSR` fault registers; if faults happen at same instruction repeatedly, suspect Flash latency or cache corruption.
+- **If system faults occur after clock change:** halt in debugger and inspect `CFSR` and `HFSR` fault registers; if faults happen at the same instruction repeatedly, suspect Flash latency or cache corruption.
-- **Use LED/GPIO toggle to verify clock frequency:** Toggle a pin from a timer to observe expected frequency on an oscilloscope.
+- **Use LED/GPIO toggle to verify clock frequency:** Toggle a pin from a timer to observe the expected frequency on an oscilloscope.

 ---